-We’re so excited to share with you our brand new 6-week online course, Writing Short Stories, led by award-winning short story author Cynan Jones.
+We’re so excited to share with you our six-week online course, Writing Short Stories, led by award-winning short story author Cynan Jones.
 Cynan Jones won the Betty Trask award for his novel The Long Dry and he won BBC National Short Story Award in 2017, for which he is on the 2019 judging panel (shortlist to be announced on Friday 6th September 2019).
 His short stories have appeared in a variety of anthologies and in journals and magazines including Granta and the New Yorker.

 Here Cynan talks about all things short fiction: from his reading recommendations to his top tips for aspiring short story writers…

 You won the BBC National Short Story Prize for your story The Edge of the Shoal in 2017 and now you’re on this year’s judging panel for the prize.
 How does it feel to come full circle?
 And what do you look for when reading short stories for competitions?

 Judging the competition has certainly pointed out what an extraordinary thing it was to win.
 Ultimately, all a writer can do is write as strongly as he or she can, and work on a story until it’s the best possible piece they can produce.
 What happens to that story is a product of the work and attention put in.
 If nothing else, I know I’ve really worked hard to write strongly.
 In many ways then, it feels less of a circle and more of a starting point!
 What next?
 I’m always aiming to challenge myself.

 The sense a writer has challenged him or herself is in the best stories too.
 You read great pieces and think, ‘How!?
 How did they write that?’
 Such stories feel both totally impossible to write, but as if they couldn’t be written better.